Mosaic ceiling of the Florence Baptistery: Last Judgement

 The lower register shows Paradise to the right and Hell to the left, with the souls taken to their destinations by angels and devils.
 The elect are driven towards a group giving thanks to God and accompanied by a large angel holding a scroll reading "Venite Beneditti Patris Mei / Ossidete Preparatum" ("Come, [ye] blessed of my father / sit in the places prepared [for you]") towards the Heavenly Jerusalem.
 Another angel in gem-decorated clothes opens the gateway to a small man, dragging him by the hand.
 In the city three large patriarchs sit holding small sweetbreads in their laps amidst extraordinary colourful plants in a green flower-dotted meadow, the latter symbolised by a band.
-In the front row of the elect are a king and a Dominican monk, followed by three virgins, bishops, a monk and a priest.
+In the front row of the elect are a king and a Dominican friar, followed by three virgins, bishops, a monk and a priest.

 Art historians unanimously attribute the composition of the scene of Hell to Coppo di Marcovaldo, with less skillful areas by other hands.
 Hideous devils with black bat-wings push the damned towards Christ's left.
 The damned souls trample and crowd each other, covering their eyes and mouths in disgust.
 Hell is dominated by a large Satan on a flaming throne, eating a man and trampling the damned while snakes growing out of his ears bite at them.
 Monsters shaped like snakes, frogs and lizards also emerge from his body and attack the damned, emphasising Satan's insatiable nature.
 Satan's ass's ears underline his feral nature and are attributes of Lucifer and the Antichrist, whilst his horns derive from the Celtic god Cernunnos and symbolise the Church's defeat of paganism.
 Devils also throw the damned into pits, impale and mutilate them, burn them on spits, throw them around and force them to drink molten gold.
 One group of damned souls is wrapped in flames.